kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

-# Project Title

-A brief description of what this project does and who it's for

 #### What is event bubbling in JavaScript?

-Event bubbling is a concept in JavaScript that describes the way in which events propagate through the DOM (Document Object Model) tree.
-When an event is triggered on a particular element, it is first handled by that element's event listener.
+Event bubbling is a concept in JavaScript that describes the way in which **events propagate through the DOM (Document Object Model) tree.** When an event is triggered on a particular element, it is first handled by that element's event listener.
 Then, the event "bubbles up" through the DOM hierarchy, triggering the event listeners of each ancestor element in turn, until it reaches the top of the tree (the document object).

 For example, consider a web page with a nested hierarchy of elements: a div containing a paragraph, which in turn contains a span.
 If a user clicks on the span element, a "click" event is first handled by the span's event listener.
 Then, the event bubbles up to the paragraph's event listener, and finally to the div's event listener, and so on until it reaches the document object.

 Event bubbling can be useful for event delegation, which allows you to handle events on parent elements rather than on individual child elements.
 By handling events at a higher level in the DOM tree, you can avoid attaching event listeners to every single child element, which can improve performance and reduce code complexity.

+---

 #### How do you stop event bubbling in JavaScript?

-In JavaScript, you can stop event bubbling using the stopPropagation() method of the Event object.
+In JavaScript, you can stop event bubbling using the **stopPropagation()** method of the Event object.
 This method prevents the event from propagating further up the DOM tree.

 Here's an example of how to use stopPropagation() to stop event bubbling: